How Much Compensation For Cycling Accident Claims? – 2019-Update

 Those that are involved in cycle accidents when they are the innocent party have the right to make a cycling compensation claim against the third party.
 As mentioned above cyclists who are involved in road traffic accidents can be seriously injured and even in some cases it can result in death.
 Cyclists are vulnerable when using roads and drivers should always be cautious and courteous to those that use bicycles as a form of transport.

-If you have been involved in a cyclist road traffic accident then we are here to give you the guidance and help you need if you decide to make a cycle accident claim.
+If you have been involved in a cyclist road traffic accident then you may be looking to conduct a cycling accident claim for compensation.
+If so, we are here to give you the guidance and help you need if you decide to make a cycle accident claim.
 We are a leading law firm when it comes to any type of road traffic accident and we have a dedicated team that have worked on many cases of cyclists that have been involved in road traffic accidents.
 With decades of experience behind us and a knowledge base that far out reaches many solicitors we can guarantee that your case is in safe hands.

 Starting a cycling accident claim couldn’t be easier as we take care of your case from start to finish; we need little input from you but keep you informed every step we make.
-We offer a stress free process so that you can concentrate on getting yourself back to health.
+We offer a stress free process so that you can concentrate on getting yourself back to health and receive a bicycle accident claim payout too.
 Just by calling us and telling us how your cycling accident injury come about we can start your case straight away.
 One of our main attributes that puts us in front of the competition is that we offer a tailor made service, we are fully aware that no two cases are the same so we treat every person on an individual case.

 As with every injury that is caused by an accident the injury itself can range from mild to very serious so it is always difficult to give a precise estimate to how much compensation one will be awarded for a cycle accident.
+For example, bicycle accident settlement amounts could vary in totals depending on the severity of the accident, as being knocked off a bike by car compensation settlements may generally be higher than another form of bicycle accident.
 If a cyclist is injured on the road by another road user and as a result are left with whiplash injury they are looking at receiving an average payout of about £2,500, however if a cyclist is more severely injured and breaks a leg for example, they are entitled to receive a maximum amount of compensation which is in the region of £19,000.

 When compensation is being calculated two main areas are taken into consideration: